By David Wolf, Attorney

 Published by Child Injury Lawyer Network

-The book titled - When the Wheels Stop Spinning - Legal Rights of the Injured Child - What Parents Should Know After the Accident - has chapters on Automobile Accidents, Bicycle Accidents, Pedestrian Accidents, Medical Care and Insurance, and other topics.
-You can get this book for free at When the Wheels Stop Spinning.
+The book - The ABCs of Child Injury - Legal Rights of the Injured Child - What Every Parent Should Know - has chapters on day care center injuries, school injuries, amusement and theme park related injuries, swimming and water related injuries, and other topics.
+You can get this book for free at The ABCs of Child Injury.